 2. Set Clear Expectations.

-3. Help Them Identify Gifts.
+3. Help Them Identify Gifts and Express Thanks.

 4. Avoid Comparison.